When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.

 What is going on here?

-In the column H, we are retrieving the largest values.
+In column H, we are retrieving the largest values.
 We can do this in this simple way, using only the LARGE function, because invoice numbers are unique.

 As EUR amounts are not unique, we cannot just match our amounts with corresponding invoice numbers; in column G, we will have to use array formulas.